Titoine/content-modelling-examples/Marketing/Marketing.md

-# Content Modelling Examples for Ecommerce
+# Content Modelling Examples for Marketing Websites

 Prismic is a component based headless CMS.
 It is used by ecommerce sites like EXAMPLE1, EXAMPLE2, EXAMPLE3 to enrich the eshop experience with content.